TAKETODAY/today-infrastructure/today-retry/README.md

 ### Imperative Example

-The following example shows how to use Spring Retry in its imperative style (available since version 1.3):
+The following example shows how to use Infra Retry in its imperative style (available since version 1.3):

 ```java
 RetryTemplate template = RetryTemplate.builder()